roylanceMichael/yaorm/readme.md

 ### Anything else you can tell me?

 I currently have SQlite and Hive implemented, as those are both backends that I currently use.
 I'll do more as I need them.
+I also just implemented Phoenix (Apache), but I'm still ironing that out.

 For Hive, make sure that you have ACID compliance turned on.
 This will not work otherwise.